influxdata/telegraf/plugins/processors/filter/README.md

         ## List of metric names to match including glob expressions
         # name = []

-        ## List of tag key/value pairs to match including glob expressions for
+        ## List of tag key/value pairs to match (no glob expressions)
-        ## tag values
+        ## ALL given tags must exist for the metric to match the rule.
         # tags = {}

         ## List of field keys to match including glob expressions
+        ## At least one field must exist for the metric to match the rule.
         # fields = []

         ## Action to apply for this rule